philcryer/basejump/README.md

 ./basejump
 ```

-When it's done, close/reopen your terminal session and you should be all set.
+When it's done, it will close your terminal session, log back in and you should be all set.
 YMMV, Not responsible for lost or stolen articles, this offer not valid in Tennessee.
 Sorry Tennessee!

 ## issues?